Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ```
 ---
-The last set of gates we will build are the <mark>multi-way versions of basic gates</mark>.
+The last set of gates we will build are the <bmark>multi-way versions of basic gates</bmark>.
 Logic gates that operate on one or two inputs have natural generalization to multi-way variants that operate on more than two inputs.

 ---
-The first gate in this set is the <mark>multi-way Or gate</mark>.
-An $m$-way `Or` gate outputs `1` when at least one of its `m` input bits is `1`, and `0` otherwise.
-Our target computer will need an $8$-way variant of this gate:
+The first gate in this set is the <bmark>multi-way Or gate</bmark>.
+An m-way `Or` gate outputs `1` when at least one of its `m` input bits is `1`, and `0` otherwise.
+Our target computer will need an 8-way variant of this gate:

 |           |                                      |
 |-----------|--------------------------------------|